bird-house/birdy/wfs-ipyleaflet/README.md

 The on_click method for GeoJSON layers causes a typeError when used in jupyter notebook.
 It has already been reported: https://github.com/jupyter-widgets/ipyleaflet/issues/373

-We get no such errors (at least visibly) when using the example notebook in vscode, but there appears to be no functionnality loss in jupyter notebook, appart from the visual disturbance.
+We get no such errors (at least visibly) when using the example notebook in vscode, but there appears to be no functionality loss in jupyter notebook, apart from the visual disturbance.

 The workaround found in the above linked issue has been applied here and therefore should not be visible.